-We’ve shared all kinds of advice about how to increase your chances of playing college baseball.
-While all of our advice is free, following our advice will sometimes cost you money.
+We share all kinds of advice about how to increase your chances of playing college baseball.
+While all of our resources and advice is free, following our advice will sometimes cost you money.
 How are you supposed to do that if money is tight?
-Can you get noticed and play college baseball even if you don’t have extra money to spend?
+Can you get noticed and play college baseball even if you don’t have extra money to spend on recruitment?
 Yes, you can!

 1. Use this website!
-This may seem like a shameless plug, but you will find everything you need to know about the recruiting process, playing in college, and more, right here on Recruitment 101 and the KPB site.
+This may seem like a shameless plug, but you will find everything you need to know about the recruiting process, playing in college, and more, right here on the KPB site.
 We’ll help you through each stage of the recruiting process with information and guidance on what to expect next.
 The best part?
 It’s all free and set up for players like you!
 Start here to get acquainted with the best practices for using our site!

 2. Speak to trusted adults and coaches about your situation.
-There is often a way to earn scholarships or work off team, equipment, or travel fees.
+There is often a way to earn scholarships or work off team/facility, equipment, or travel fees.
 If money is going to prevent you from playing anywhere, speak with the coach or have an adult speak to the coach for you so that you can find a way to make costs more manageable.
 Seek help and advice, and don’t be shy about your financial situation.
-You are not alone.
+You are not alone!
 Many camps and showcases will waive or reduce fees for players who demonstrate financial need, especially if you’re willing to help them set up or break down.
 The same is true about asking organizations that evaluate players.
 Many times, they will give you useful feedback about your game if you just ask.
 The worst that will happen is they will say no. Here’s more on leveraging your network for recruiting success!

 4. Put the money you do have towards maximizing your development.
-Development is a precursor to getting noticed.
+Development is a prerequisite to getting noticed.
 If you are good enough and proactive enough with your recruiting plan, college coaches won’t miss you.
-Instead of seeking exposure early in high school, save you money and time.
+Instead of seeking exposure early in high school, save your money and time.
 Work on becoming the best player you can and getting as strong as possible.
 A quality strength and conditioning program will do wonders.
 If you have the resources and want to showcase, your junior Summer and senior year are the best time when money is tight.
 The NCAA does not allow high school players to attend camps or showcases on college campuses for free so you won’t be able to get fee waivers for some of these events.
 If you have enough money to attend only one camp or showcase, choose the one that will give you access to the most college coaches at schools of interest.
 There is no substitute for a high level training program or playing baseball at a high level.
 Seek out the best opportunities for you and don’t be shy about asking about ways to reduce or even eliminate the fees.

 5. If you are concerned about the costs of attending college, remember that there are a number of ways to finance your education other than scholarships.
 For information on financial aid and other ways to pay for college, click here.